The Host Family Experience

 This option includes breakfast and dinner provided by the Host Family in the home.
 Half room and board does not include use of the kitchen facilities.
 You are responsible for the purchase of your own lunch.
 This is the most popular housing option because it provides flexibility to the student during the school day and on weekends.

 Being in a Spanish home, you will taste Spanish food experiencing full cultural immersion in both language and culture including Spanish cuisine.
 A breakfast of just coffee/juice and toast is usually eaten in the morning.
 Spanish families eat lunch and dinner much later than in many other countries.
 Lunch is served around 2:00 p.m.; dinner is lighter fare and is normally served around 9:00 p.m.

 - Kitchen Privileges (derecho a cocina)

+Host Families with kitchen privileges are limited and strongly recommended to students with specific dietary needs prescribed by a doctor.
 The Host Family does not provide any meals, nor any food to the students.
-You use the host family´s kitchen facilities.
-It is particularly attractive for those students who want to prepare their own meals and/or have special dietary requirements.
-It offers you the possibility of purchasing your own food, cooking all your meals and cleaning up after yourself.
+You purchase your own food, use the host family´s kitchen facilities ,cook all your meals and clean up after yourself.
 While you may not spend as much time with your host señora as those who choose the half room and board option, you will still have the convenience of having a native Spaniard close by who can help you settle in and learn the ropes.
 Host Families with kitchen privileges are limited.
 If this is your first option, we encourage you to submit your housing application early.